dc138/eeprom-uploader/README.txt

 Uploader
 ========

-A very simple EEPROM programmer designed to work with the VSA.
+A very simple EEPROM programmer designed to work with an arduino mini

 Protocol Explanation
 ====================